 691. Research in Library Science.
 1-16 hrs.
 Prerequisite: Permission of director.

 692. Special Problems.
 1-3 hrs.
 A problem study to be approved by the director.

 694. Field Problems.
 3 hrs.
 Prerequisite: Permission of director.
 Practical experiences in dealing with problem situations in the field and related institutional settings.

 695. Master's Research Project.
 3 hrs.
 Prerequisite: Completed all required courses LIS 501, 505, 511, 605, 636, 651, 668 with minimum B, no Incompletes on transcript, completed at least three approved LIS electives prior to enrollment.
-Written project dealing with a specific problem or issue in the field of library and information science under faculty supervision.
+Original research project and paper dealing with a specific problem or issue in the field of library and information science under faculty supervision.

 697. Independent Study and Research.
 Hours arranged.
 Not to be counted as credit toward a degree.
 Students actively working on a thesis, consulting with the major professor, or using other resources of the university may enroll in this course.
 Students who are not in residence and are not enrolled in at least 3 hours of thesis or project, but who are actively working on a thesis or project, consulting with the major professor, or using other resources of the university must enroll in this course for at least 1 hours each semester.